The Projective Dynamic Logo Framework:

 Theorem (Level 1): the five Gleason axioms are verified for the PDL coherence-cycle measure.
 By the Gleason uniqueness theorem for spin-½, the probability assignment is uniquely P+ = |⟨+θ|ψ⟩|2.
 Born's rule is not postulated; it is the only probability rule compatible with the relational axioms.

-- D35 | Quantitative Einstein Equation from G_eff(N) = σ(N)·G_PDL in the PDL Framework
+- D35 | Quantitative Einstein Equation from Geff(N) = σ(N)·GPDL in the PDL Framework

 Phase VI — Cosmology (The Large-Scale Structure)